ashleyt6839/github-tutorial/README.md

 ---
 ## Workflow & Commands

-In _cloud 9_ you will need to do `git status` once in a while in order to check that what you add really adds to the stage ready to be commited.
+In _cloud 9_ you will need to do `git status` once in a while in order to check that what you add really adds to the stage ready to be _commited_.
 Here are some basic comannds in git:

  * `git add`: adds the current directory onto the stage
  Use: `git add README.md`(README.md or whatever your file name is)
  * `git commit -m "short message"`: short present tense comments that tell you what you did to that block of code.
 Commiting shouldnt happen everytime you write two lines of code however you should do it to save your code and refer back to it.
 It also takes a snapshot of the code.
  Use: `git commit -m "Write file name"`
  * `git log`: allows you to see your past commits
  (Press Q to quit)